-- Full weight bearing as tolerated.
-Use crutches to assist with walking as needed. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery.
+- Partial weightbearing unless instructed otherwise.
+Use crutches to assist with walking. - Brace should be locked in extension for ambulation. - Elevate the operative leg to chest level whenever possible to decrease swelling. - Place pillows under knees (i.e., do not maintain knee in a flexed or bent position), but rather place

-- Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work or school 3-4 days after surgery, if pain is tolerable.
+- pillows under foot/ankle to elevate leg. - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - May return to sedentary work or school 3-4 days after surgery, if pain is tolerable.